bugsbugsbux/sendline/README.md

 # Basic usage pattern

-1. open a terminal buffer
+1. Open a terminal buffer.
-2. set up the terminal such that you just have to start typing the lines you want to insert.
-This means if you use vi mode make sure you are in insert mode!
+2. Set up the terminal such that you just have to start typing the lines you want to insert - this means if you use vi-mode make sure you are in insert-mode!
-3. If you have several terminal buffers loaded: From your code buffer run `:SendlineConnect <term-bufnr>`
+3. If you have several terminal buffers loaded: From your code buffer run `:SendlineConnect <term-bufnr>`.
-4. Send current line `:Sendline`, or multiple by visually selecting them and `:Sendline`
+4. Send current line - or multiple lines by visually selecting (at least parts of) them - with `:Sendline`.
+Actually you can send any range of lines by specifying it with the usual notation, however, motions or repeats do not work.

 # UserCommands
 ## `:[range]Sendline [bufnr]`
 Tries to send current line or all *lines* with visual selection to the terminal with